voxel51/platform-sdk/QUICKSTART.md

-The script simply executes the main executable from the previous section, pipes its `stdout` and `stderr` to disk, and, if the executable exits with a non-zero status code, will upload the logfile to the platform and mark the job as `FAILED`.
+The script simply executes the main executable from the previous section, pipes its `stdout` and `stderr` to disk, and, if the executable exits with a non-zero status code, uploads the logfile to the platform and marks the job as `FAILED`.

-This extra layer of protection is important to catch and appropriately report errors that prevent the Platform SDK loading.
-E.g., an `import` error caused from incomplete installation instructions in the `Dockerfile`.
+This extra layer of protection is important to catch and appropriately report errors that prevent the Platform SDK from loading (e.g., an `import` error caused from buggy installation instructions in the `Dockerfile`).

 ```shell
 #!/bin/bash